 Player retention and recruitment is rampant throughout rugby league, and Hull FC are no different.

-2020 hasn’t even kicked off yet, but planning will have already started for 2021, with many blokes out of contract come the end of next year.
+2020 is still young, but planning will have already started for 2021, with many blokes out of contract come the end of next year.

 Ranging from youngsters to the more senior members at the club, some of those names are expected to re-sign, or in some cases either hang up their boots or move on to pastures new.